Senior Drivers and Car Accidents

 There was also the fact that higher use of prescription medications among this population could increase the risk of impairment, as well as the danger that a medical condition could arise while driving.

-Our experienced car accident attorneys in South Florida are prepared to answer any questions you may have about compensation following a crash.
+Our experienced car accident attorneys in South Florida are prepared to answer any questions you may have about compensation following a crash or other issues related to senior drivers and car accidents.